srirangav/displayutil/README.txt

     v0.3.1 - add support for listing all available resolutions for a display
     v0.3.2 - fixes for grayscale on MacOS X 11.x (M1)
+    v0.3.3 - default verbose listing to show only supported resolutions for a display and add an extended mode to show all available resolutions for a display

 License: